Snakes: No Ears, Eyelids, or Legs

 Python bivittatus (12 feet long)

 My name is “Qwerty” the first six letters of the keyboard.
 My relatives have caused quite the disturbance in Florida.
 Let our Party Safari staff explain why.
 I am a beautiful snake for any event.
-One large snake (> 8 feet) per event requested please.
+One huge snake (> 8 feet) per event requested please.

 Colombian Red-Tail Boa